Hixie/isd/servers/src/systems-server/README.md

    `get-topics`.
 Setting one that is obsolete has no effect.
 The empty string is a valid selection (that has no effect).

+It is an error if the server sends an `fcResearch` feature for an asset whose class is not known.

 #### `fcMining` (0x12)